biancabrown23/ios-dictionary-lab/README.md

 - Translate at least 3 of the capital names into another language.

+var citiesDict = ["Canada" : "Ottowa", "Greece" : "Athens", "Libya" : "Tripoli"]

+citiesDict["Andorra"] = "Andorra la Valla" // this adds another key:value to add to the dictonary citiesDict["Estonia"] = "Tallinn" // this adds one more key:value to the dictonary

+citiesDict["Canada"] = "カナダ" // this changes the value of the key "Canada" to have a new value which is now Canada in another language. citiesDict["Libya"] = "カナダ" citiesDict["Estonia"] = "エストニア"
+// now the dictionary that we have should be updated to show the values of 3 keys in English & the other 3 to be in Japanese. print(citiesDict)

 ## Question 2

 `var someDict:[String:Int] = ["One": 1, "Two": 4, "Three": 9, "Four": 16, "Five": 25]`